 The cervix is the lower opening of the uterus.
-Cervical cancer, or cancer of the cervix, is almost exclusively caused by HPV and is estimated to be the second most frequent cancer in women aged 20-44 after breast cancer.
-In Canada, about 1,500 women are diagnosed each year and 400 die from this type of cancer.
+Cervical cancer, is almost exclusively caused by HPV and is estimated to be the second most frequent cancer in women aged 20-44 after breast cancer.
+In Canada, about 1,350 women are diagnosed each year and 410 die from this type of cancer.

 A Pap test, or Pap smear, is a simple screening method that detects cell changes on your cervix.
 When abnormal cervical cells are found early, they can often be treated effectively before these changes become dangerous.
-If left untreated for several years, abnormal cells can develop into cervical cancer.
+If left untreated, abnormal cells can develop into cervical cancer.

 If the Pap test results indicate that abnormal cells were found, the first step is to have a colposcopy.
-This procedure allows the gynaecologist or colposcopist to examine your cervix by using a special instrument (colposcope) that shines a light on your cervix and magnifies it, like looking through binoculars.
+This procedure allows the gynaecologist or colposcopist to examine your cervix by using a specia instrument (colposcope) that shines a light on your cervix and magnifies it.